-Vondergreen Trail Professional Review and Guide
+Vondergreen Trail Professional Guide

 "Little Beaver Creek was the first designated Wild and Scenic River in Ohio.
 It’s also a national scenic river, and it does not disappoint.
 The 10-mile out-and-back Vondergreen Trail follows the edge of Little Beaver Creek, providing views of whitewater, steep forested slopes, and plentiful wildlife.
 The hike begins and ends near Gaston’s Mill and Pioneer Village.
 It also follows the route of the former Sandy & Beaver Canal, so you will walk by old canal locks as well.
 The park is excellent for wildlife viewing; if you’re quiet and lucky you might see a bald eagle or a black bear.